Skip to content

 18 – Axmouth to Lyme Regis Undercliffs

-Running between Lyme Regis and Axmouth in Devon, the Undercliffs are a 304 hectare National Nature Reserve.
+Running between Lyme Regis and Axmouth in Devon, the Undercliffs is a 304-hectare National Nature Reserve.
 It’s a stunning area, although the only access route is along the South West Coast Path, which runs for about seven miles through the reserve.

-The Undercliffs are also a very significant spot on the Jurassic Coast.
+The Undercliffs is also a very significant spot on the Jurassic Coast.
 The rocks get younger as you travel towards to Lyme Regis, so walking this route offers a rare chance to walk “through” geological time.
 Fossils, especially ammonites, are not uncommon.
-But the NNR ask all visitors to leave all in-situ fossils for others to enjoy.
+However, the NNR asks all visitors to leave all fossils where they are for others to enjoy.

 19 – Axe Valley Wildlife Park